adrianopaonessa/adrianopaonessa/README.md

 * 🧰 **Completed projects:**
   * [Generatore Bollettini] (Private repository) - is a web application that allows you to generate postal slips 123 and divide them into installments.
   * [Roulette Scalfaro Old] (Private repository) - (OLD VERSION) is a web application that features a random number generator.
 It is named after a school called Ercolino Scalfaro, giving it a roulette-style appearance.
 The application is used to call a random student to the teacher's desk during lessons to ask him questions.
-  * [Flowers] (Private repository) - A simple website that generates a flower with X petals, the number of petals depends on the day of the week and each week a new flower is generated saving the previous one in a library.
+  * [Flowers V1] (Private repository) - A simple website that generates a flower with X petals, the number of petals depends on the day of the week and each week a new flower is generated saving the previous one in a library.
 Generation starts from 07/28/2024 which is the engagement date.
+  * [Flowers V2] (Private repository) - Same project as V1 but with code and visual improvements plus new features.

 * 🛠️ **I'm working on:**
   * [Personal website] (Private repository) - My personal website, nothing special ^^;